 Note: E2B v1.75+ allows you to add .imgPTN files to the \_ISO\WINDOWS\xxxx folders (except for the XP folder).

-Windows 7 64-bit UEFI booting problem!
+The Windows 7 64-bit UEFI boot problem!

 Unlike the later Windows Install ISOs, the Windows 7 64-bit standard Microsoft ISO does not contain the correct UEFI boot file that is required for USB disk booting (it only supports DVD booting).